SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 > - [Job API reference](../../../reference/#sme.sap.com/v1alpha1.JobDetails) for job-specific configuration
 >
 > The supported configurations is kept minimal intentionally to keep the overall API simple by considering commonly used configurations.

+Note: For `initContainers` nearly the same environment variables as the main container are made available including VCAP_SERVICES environment.